 On the other card face, you have Sword of the Realms, a low-cost equipment that gives your equipped creature +2/+0 and vigilance.
 Better yet, when it dies, it returns to your hand.

-The best equipment cycle, however, is the Colour-Pair Swords.
+The best equipment cycle, however, is the Color-Pair Swords.
 Dating all the way back to Darksteel, these artifacts all do similar things, and can all end games by doing so.

-Each Sword of Something and Something Else gives your equipped creature +2/+2, as well as protection from two colours.
+Each Sword of Something and Something Else gives your equipped creature +2/+2, as well as protection from two colors.
 Whenever it deals combat damage to a player, you then get two effects.

 This combination of buffs allows each of the Swords to consistently see heavy play, often as win conditions in of themselves.
 They’re great in Voltron strategies too, since their protection often makes a creature unblockable and immune to removal.